 SPIRITED.
-Carolling with Ryan Reynolds
+Christmas with Ryan Reynolds

 The category of “Christmas movie” is quite capacious, although for some time now we have been associating it with either reruns of Home Alone, or Christmas romances, in which not only Hallmark or Lifetime, but also Netflix, already specialize.
 Every now and then, however, someone makes an attempt to create a new Christmas classic and – usually – fails miserably.
 Spirited, however, seems to have exceptionally strong predispositions to become such a Christmas classic – it features Charles Dickens, Ryan Reynolds, Will Ferrell and Octavia Spencer, plus musical titans with brilliant songs for La La Land and The Greatest Showman.
-So does Sean Anders’ film have a chance to compete with the McAllisters and Griswolds for Christmas audiences this year?
+So does Sean Anders’ film have a chance to compete with the McAllisters and Griswolds for Christmas audiences?

 Spirited is an Apple TV+ musical, which was heavily rumored over a year ago, when Ryan Reynolds announced that it was the Sean Anders film that would be his last for a while.
 He didn’t last too long on his acting vacation, however, as he was already filming other productions in the middle of this year.
 However, given that the Canadian star hasn’t slowed down for a moment in the past few years, Spirited is undoubtedly of exceptional importance on his resume.
 So how does this sarcastic handsome man perform in the Christmas-musical repertoire?
 Surprisingly well.
 Although in terms of vocal skills he’s closer to another Canadian Ryan, Gosling, than to his heartthrob friend Hugh Jackman, Reynolds in Spirited doesn’t betray musical jitters at all.
 The Deadpool star sings and dances like an inspiration, although in more than one interview he admitted that learning these two acts was more difficult for him than anything else in his already not-so-short acting career.